Faculty of Business and Law

 5. Reference all sources at an appropriate level.

-This assignment is
+This assignment is a group assignment.

 This assignment requires you to complete the below assignment task.